google/mobly-snippet-lib/examples/ex3_async_event/README.md

 This example shows you how to use the @AsyncRpc annotation of Mobly snippet lib to handle asynchronous callbacks.

-See the source code `ExampleAsyncSnippet.java` for details.
+See the source code in `ExampleAsyncSnippet.java` for details.

 ## Running the example code